MoneroKon/website/index.md

 ### Sponsorship

-If your company would like to be a sponsor of MoneroKon 2023 and/or have an exhibition space at the event, reach out to us at: [sponsor@monerokon.com](mailto:sponsor@monerokon.com)
+If your company would like to be a sponsor of MoneroKon 2023 and/or have an exhibition space at the event, check out the available Conference Sponsorship Packages [here](https://monerokon.com/sponsor).

 ### Volunteers